TykTechnologies/tyk-demo/README.md

 * 2nd Tyk Environment
 * Instrumentation

+Each deployment has its own directory, with the necessary files to deploy the feature and a readme to describe the feature.

 # Repository Structure

-* `bootstrap.sh`: Bootstrap script for the standard Tyk deploymeny
+* `bootstrap.sh`: Bootstrap script for the Tyk standard deployment
-* `docker-compose.yml`: Docker compose definition for the standard Tyk deployment
+* `docker-compose.yml`: Docker compose definition for the Tyk standard deployment
 * `Tyk Demo.postman_collection.json`: A Postman collection of requests which correspond to APIs available in the deployment
 * `scripts/*.sh`: Some useful commands encapsulated in scripts
+* `tyk`: Files related to the Tyk standard deployment

 The remaining directories contain **feature deployments** which extend the standard Tyk deployment functionality.
 These directories contain `docker-compose.yml`, `bootstrap.sh` and `README.md` files specific to the feature being deployed.
 They may also contain directories called `data` or `volumes`, which hold the data necessary during bootstrapping or providing as mapped volumes into the container.